StackVista/stackstate-docs/setup/agent/linux.md

 ### Start, stop or restart the Agent

-To manually start, stop or restart StackState Agent V2:
+To manually start, stop or restart Rancher Observability Agent V2:

 ```text
 # with systemctl